persunde/persunde.github.io/_posts/How to create a free static website with Github Pages.md

     myusername.github.io

-In my case, my username is **persunde**, so my branch was named:
+In my case, my Github username is **persunde**, so my branch was named:

     persunde.github.io

 Create a file called `README.md` file in your repository.

 ## 3 InstallDownload NPM
-If you dont have it already you need to download and install NPM (Node Package Manager)NPM.
+If you dont have it already you need to download and install NPM (Node Package Manager).
 To avoid future conflicts avoid installdownloading NPM via package managers like yum or apt and avoidand while using sudo, i.
 It may cause unnecessary problems and headaches.
 Instead installdownload NPM as described here for Linux, OSX or Windows: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm#using-a-node-version-manager-to-install-nodejs-and-npm